 - Striped Squill (Pushkinia): Dainty spikes of fragrant white flowers, each delicately accented with blue.

 - Crocus: The large flowering Crocus are a familiar sign of spring.
-Their slightly smaller cousin (the “Tommy” crocus) also blooms early but has the added benefit of not being attractive to squirrels & chipmunks.
+Their slightly smaller cousins (the “Tommy” and vernus crocus) also blooms early and have the added benefit of not being attractive to squirrels & chipmunks.

 - Dwarf Iris (Iris reticulata): Dainty miniature blue Iris flowers are among the earliest bulbs to bloom.